jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 Rotation of the complex number $2 + i$ by repeated multiplying by $i$.
 ```

-So we have seen that multiplying a number by $i$ rotates it by 90$^\circ$, so how do we rotate a number by a different angle. {numref}`complex-rotation-2-figure` shows the rotation of the number 1 by $\theta$ anti-clockwise in the complex plane.
+So we have seen that multiplying a number by $i$ rotates it by 90$^\circ$, so how do we rotate a number by a different angle? {numref}`complex-rotation-2-figure` shows the rotation of the number 1 by $\theta$ anti-clockwise in the complex plane.

 ```{figure} ../_images/10_Complex_rotation_2.svg
 :width: 300